 If you’re having a Christmas wedding, give each guest a cracker to pull.
 It can be a very cheap option if you bulk-buy crackers, but if you have a bit more budget, personalised crackers are a magical touch.

-For spring and summer wedding, a lovely smelling hessian or organza bag of dried lavender is beautiful.
-Lavender is known for reducing stress and helping you fall asleep, so your guests can keep it in their wardrobe or under their pillow for a delightfully scent.
+For spring and summer weddings, a lovely smelling hessian or organza bag of dried lavender is beautiful.
+Lavender is known for reducing stress and helping you fall asleep, so your guests can keep it in their wardrobe or under their pillow for a delightful scent.
+For a DIY alternative if you grow lavender in your garden, you can dry some out and pop it in these mason jars.

 Egg cups are great for spring weddings.
 You can leave them as they are, or fill with a chocolate egg around Easter time.
-We adore these seaside-themed ones for a coastal wedding.
+We adore these bright, floral egg cups for a garden tea party wedding.